Croc: Legend of the Gobbos: Reception

-Sequels and spin-offs
+Legacy

 A sequel to Croc: Legend of the Gobbos was first teased on the back of the Sega Saturn version of the game's manual.
 Initially advertised for a Christmas 1998 release, Croc 2 was released in June 1999 for the Sony PlayStation, and later for Microsoft Windows and the Game Boy Color.
 A Sega Saturn release was also advertised but never released, and a Sega Dreamcast port of the game was ultimately cancelled.
 The game follows Croc as he once again ventures to defeat Baron Dante, who has captured an old inventor Gobbo, while simultaneously searching for his long-lost parents.
 The game makes numerous gameplay changes from the first game, including the addition of a health counter, more mission-based levels, and an open hub area for navigating levels.
 A 2D side-scrolling port of the game for the Game Boy Color, simply titled Croc, was released in June 2000.
 Three mobile phone games based on the game, developed by Morpheme, were released through the mid-2000s, titled Croc Mobile: Jungle Rumble, Croc Mobile Pinball, and Croc Mobile: Volcanic Panic!.

 Due to the success of the original game and its successor, Fox Interactive considered creating an animated TV series based on the games, a plan which never came into fruition.